 Mastering a strategy for Facebook targeting exposes you to specific (and usually motivated) portions of your market.
 Such targeting is done on a platform that Americans spend 40 minutes each day on.

-Below are a handful of strategies for ad targeting on Facebook that you might not be aware of.
+Below are a handful of strategies for ad targeting on Facebook that you can use to drive targeted traffic to your Shopify store, service based business, or any other business for that matter.

 1. Focus on Behaviour Exhibited by People Who Have Recently Made a Purchase.